 5. You have been separated for at least 5 years – the agreement of the other person is not necessary

 Keep your eyes on the news because a new law is working its way through Parliament that will change all of this.

 HOW MUCH DOES IT COST TO GET DIVORCED?

 The court fee (set by the court) is £550.00 at present.
 We offer a fixed fee for the work involved on our part in drawing up papers and seeing the process through.
 Your case is managed by a solicitor from start to finish and we are at the end of the phone if there is a problem.

 SO, IS THERE ANYTHING ELSE TO THINK ABOUT?

 FINANCES!
 Getting divorced is only one part of the picture.
 A divorce will end the legal relationship but not the financial relationship.
-You would need a court order to do that.
+You would need a court order to do that – and by agreement if that is possible because that is the quickest and most cost effective way to do it.
 The financial arrangements are often the trickiest and the most complex.
 You may be able to reach an agreement with the other person and if you do, we can help to turn that agreement into the form of a court order to go to the court for approval.

 We can help you to try and resolve matters and if court proceedings have been started (or you want to start them) we can guide and advise you through that process, whilst making sure your voice is heard.
 We also offer fixed fees for some parts of the work.

 Hopefully, you will be able to agree on the arrangements for your children when you are no longer living together as a family.
 If you are struggling, we can help.
 We understand that agreeing arrangements can be difficult and we aim to sensitively guide you through, being firm for you where needed but in a constructive way.